meysamesh/meysamesh/README.md

 ### certAIn — AI-Powered Project Planning & Risk Forecasting Platform

-certAIn is my capstone project and the strongest example of how I combine **AI, product thinking, data workflows, and project-management logic** into one end-to-end platform.
+certAIn is my capstone project and the strongest example of how I combine **AI, project thinking, data workflows, and project-management logic** into one end-to-end platform.

 It helps move project planning from static timelines toward **AI-assisted, dependency-aware, probabilistic forecasting**.